|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 for her today.

-summary, on the last two tracks... we discussed rationalizations used to stay in
+summary, on the last two sections... we discussed rationalizations used to stay in

 abusive controlling relationships.
-In the next track we will discuss four awareness
+In the next section we will discuss four awareness

 suggestions from Patricia Evans' book, Verbal Abuse: Survivors Speak Out,

 to help clients uncover the reason for these rationalizations that have resulted